3 June, 2022

 Lifestyle

-Pride Month is just a great jumping point when it comes to these truly incredible, layered works.
-You know what they say, there’s no better time than the present — and in light of the legal and socioeconomic struggles for equality that members of the LGBTQI+ community endure and the rights they (we!) fight for, why not pick up a few new reads from queer voices and help amplify books penned, drawn and collected by trans, non-binary, gay, lesbian, and intersex writers.
-From poetry collections to graphic novels, memoirs, photographic anthologies and, yes, some fiction, here are just a few LGBTQI+ books to read this June.
+Pride Month is a great jumping point when it comes to diving into these truly incredible, layered books and works.
+You know what they say, there’s no better time than the present — and in light of the legal and socioeconomic struggles for equality that members of the LGBTQIA+ community endure and the rights they (we!) fight for, why not pick up a few new reads from queer voices and help amplify books penned, drawn, collected and inspired by trans, non-binary, gay, lesbian, and asexual writers.

 Read More: Our Favourite LGBTQ+ Shows To Watch On Netflix This Pride Month